-I am currently working on the next blockbuster exhibition at the Natural History Museum.
-It is a highly collaborative project, working alongside interpretation, technical production, project managers, conservation, as well as scientists, and external contractors.
-Thoughout my position I have developed the exhibtions key design principles, conveying these through vision boards to stakeholders.
-I have worked in close partnership with the interpretation team on both showcase design and exhibit design and I have collaborated with exhibit producers and technical production to develop and produce exhibits.
+I worked on Space: Could Life Exist Beyond Earth? the major exhibition currently on at the Natural History Museum.
+It was a highly collaborative project, working alongside interpretation, technical production, project managers, conservation as well as scientists and content producers.
+Throughout my position I developed the exhibitions key design principles, conveying these through vision boards to stakeholders.
+I have worked in partnership with the interpretation team on both showcase and exhibit design and collaborated with the exhibit producers and technical production to develop and produce exhibits.
+Through the project I would source materials and samples, compiling a list of materials and finishes that would be used in the exhibition, making sure that health & safety, and sustainability was paramount.
+I was part of the evaluation panel for the appointment of the modelmakers used on the project.
+This meant communicating with them once appointed, to make sure that we recieved the quality and finish that we were after.

 In this role I produced temporary exhibitions and permanent displays for Norwich Castle Museum; NMS's flagship museum.
-I designed a gallery for the project, Royal Palace Reborn, a £15 million project supported by NLHF due to open in 2025.
-The gallery is in partnership with The British Museum and I worked alongside, curators, learning, conservation, and collections from both institutions, to deliver the project aims.
-The last two exhibtions I designed for NMS were, The Last Voyage of the Gloucester: Norfolk's Royal Shipwreck, 1682 and Norwich Works: The Industrial Photography of Walter and Rita Nurnburg.
+I designed a gallery for the project, Royal Palace Reborn, a £15 million project supported by NLHF.
+The gallery is in partnership with The British Museum and I worked alongside curators, learning, conservation, and collections from both institutions, to deliver the project aims.
+The last two exhibitions I designed for NMS were, The Last Voyage of the Gloucester: Norfolk's Royal Shipwreck, 1682 and Norwich Works: The Industrial Photography of Walter and Rita Nurnburg.
 These exhibitions were both in collaboration with the University of East Anglia.

-During my time in this position I worked on various exhibitions and displays for the 9 museums under NMS.
+During this position I worked on various exhibitions and displays for the 9 museums under NMS.
 These projects have included partnerships with Yale Centre for British Art, Young V&A and Arts Council Collection.
-Designing exhibitions for The Singh Twins to The British Art Show.
 Through all these projects I worked closely with curators and learning officers to ensure the vision and outcomes are delivered.
 Also working alongside conservation and collections management, caring for the collections and loans, following the museum code of ethics.
 During projects I communicate my designs to technicians and contractors making sure that I get the desired product and build.

 Within this role I produced and maintained displays, using my own initiative or from drawings supplied, using a range of materials and skills.
 Undertaking technical tasks such as moving, hanging, pinning, mounting, unpacking, and packing objects.
 Making sure I follow health and safety procedures and guidelines within the museums.
-Working with curators, designers, and conservators to deliver high standard exhibitions and displays.
+Working with curators, designers, conservators and managing external technicians to deliver high standard exhibitions and displays.

 I operated the day to day running of various sites.
 I filled in when other members of staff were on annual leave or off sick.
 Sometimes this meant I would start the morning at one site and had to move to another location if the need was greater.
 This job gave me the ability to slot into different teams and into different roles.
 My duties included stock control, resource planning and end of day/week financial management.
 Ensuring that company policies and procedures were adhered to and making sure that health and safety was a priority.

-This was a fantastic opportunity to gain experience working in a school.
+This was a fantastic opportunity, during University, to gain experience working in a school.
 My main duty was to provide support and personal development for the students at Ellis Guilford School, (Basford, Nottingham).
 This was while acting as a positive role model and increasing awareness of higher education.
-During my placement I gave a presentation to the students on my university project work.
+During my placement I presented my university project work.

 This level 4 work-based diploma was established by the V&A and Icon.
 It promotes professional standards and practice in conservation and collections care.
 The course allowed me to demonstrate new and existing skills and competencies.
 Throughout the course I documented all my day-to-day work as well as fulfilling new practices to meet the specified criteria.
 This was collected though, videos, images, PDP logs and written documents.
 I also delivered a 'Pecha Kucha' which is a Japanese style of presentation, where you talk for 20 seconds on each of your chosen 20 slides.